 The danger zone is the three metre area around the yellow bus where the driver cannot see or has limited vision.
 Students are probably within the danger zone and too close to the bus if they:

-Enhanced signage, road markings and crossing lights make crosswalks the safest way to cross the road, but teach your child to never cross the street in front of a bus.
-If a student is using a crosswalk after getting off the bus, they should:
+Signs, road markings and crossing lights make crosswalks the safest way to cross the road, but teach your child to never cross the street in front of a bus.
+Students using a crosswalk after getting off the bus should:

-avoid the blind spots created by the three-metre danger zone around the school bus
+• avoid the three-metre danger zone around the school bus

-If you have concerns about roads, signage or traffic controls, contact Student Transportation.
+If you have concerns about roads, signs or traffic controls, contact Student Transportation.

 Yellow bus warning lights and mechanical arms

-Traffic laws restrict the use of certain yellow bus warning lights and mechanical stopping arms in urban settings.
-Within the urban areas of the Edmonton, there are very few areas where using these devices is allowed by law.
+Traffic laws restrict the use of certain yellow bus warning lights and mechanical stopping arms in cities.
+There are very few areas in Edmonton where using these devices is allowed by law.

 Safety in rural areas